 Joining a community like Hacker Paradise helps a lot socially too because everyone is in the same boat: working online, hungry to learn, and also ready to discover a new city and culture.

 Analucia, as someone who’s been doing this for a while, what’s your message to anyone considering taking on this lifestyle?

 Just take the risk!
-It’s better trying and failing than at the end of our years, regretting the things we didn’t do.
-If you overthink it, you may end up staying in that comfort zone.
+It’s better to try and fail than at the end of our years, regret the things we didn’t do.
+If you overthink it, you may just stay in that comfort zone.
 You can always try it for a few months and then reevaluate if it’s for you.
 It’s not easy or a dream, but you can manage your freedom, and for me, that’s priceless.